 7. Connections

-One of three word games online hosted by The New York Times that appears on our list, Connections is a game that challenges you to categorize 16 words into four groups based on shared themes.
-Some of the words that seem likely to belong together don’t, so it takes a keen eye to decipher each category in order to solve the puzzle.
+One of three word games online hosted by The New York Times that appears on our list, Connections challenges you to categorize 16 words into four groups based on shared themes.
+Some of the words that seem likely to belong together don’t, so it takes a keen eye to decipher each category to solve the puzzle.

 8. Spelling Bee